 For very late plantings of pions in the fall in the ground, a shelter over the prepared site should be built in advance, it should be thicker - to 20-25 cm, and immediately after landing again to be restored.

 There is one more way to plant ponies in late autumn: you can plant delenki in a large-sized pot of a 7-10-liter container.
 The pots are placed in a non-frozen basement (underground) or stored in a shelter covered with a thick layer of peat or sand.
 Early in spring, after thawing of the ground and gathering of spring water, peonies and pots are transplanted to a permanent place in the garden.
 Perhaps keeping them in pots in a shady place of the garden until the autumn, and then transplanting to a permanent place.

 Delenki acquired spring.
-In recent years, more and more delenki peonies sold in spring, primarily from overseas shipments.
-Peonies can be sold in two versions: with a closed root system - sprouted in a pot and with an open root system (delenki without land).
+In recent years, peonies are increasingly being sold in spring, primarily from overseas supplies.
+Peonies can be sold in two versions: with a closed root system - sprouted in a pot and with an open root system (dividers without land).

 Under the closed root system means that the delenki are not just placed on the eve of the sale in the pot, but have already managed to take root and grow roots.
 In this case, the peony with a lump of earth roll over to the prepared place in the garden.
 The planting of peonies in the spring in the ground can begin after the snow melt and melt water melt away and continue until the end of May (in the middle lane), or at least the whole season.
 After planting requires abundant watering.
 The first 2 weeks it is advisable to cover the plant with a cap of white material during the daytime hot hours.
 Usually such an operation is successful, although the plant will lag a little in development.